 These methods give you a mobile experience directly on your PC.
 However, note that these options can’t be used for posting videos, just photos.

 Option 1: How to post to Instagram from Chrome

-- Step one – download Google Chrome!
+- Step one – if you don’t already have it, download Google Chrome.